-NCDD often partners with organizations and groups who are running large-scale dialogue or deliberation projects, but we have not run our own D&D projects independently (aside from those held at our events).
+NCDD often partners with organizations and groups who are running large-scale dialogue or deliberation projects (one example is the National Dialogue on Mental Health), but we do not run our own D&D projects independently (aside from those held at our events).
 Our members run such projects regularly, and we exist to help them improve their work by connecting with one another, sharing and accessing resources, establishing partnerships and sharing their successes.

 Can NCDD help me organize networks and events for practitioners in my region?

-We are happy to sort our database by state or city and share our contacts in specific regions with people in the field who are interested in starting regional networks or planning regional gatherings of their colleagues.
+We are happy to sort our database by state or city and share our contacts in specific regions with NCDD members who are interested in starting regional networks or planning regional gatherings of their colleagues.
 This is the only circumstance in which we share segments of our database.
 Email Sandy Heierbacher, NCDD’s Director, for inquiries about the database (firstname.lastname@example.org).

 As we continue to expand our database of colleagues and to grow in membership, we hope to consciously connect people by region, fostering regional meetings, trainings and conferences, helping to identify regional leadership, and working with these emerging networks to get the word out about the opportunities they provide.
 If you would like to help us in our efforts to foster regional networks of practitioners, we encourage you to share your contacts with us as well.

 Why is NCDD important for the dialogue & deliberation community?